Indooroopilly State High School Buildings: Parade Ground (1954–55)

-Block D (1957-58)
+Block D (1957–58)

 Block D is a long, two storey building, orientated on a north–south axis and cut into the sloping terrain, so that the upper floor of the building is at ground level on the western side.
 Constructed predominantly from orange brick, it has a corrugated metal-clad gable roof, with the eaves on the eastern side supported by timber struts fixed to window mullions below.
 The ground floor contains classrooms connected by a west-facing verandah, while the understorey, formerly open play space, has been progressively enclosed to form additional classrooms.
 An open-web metal truss system supports the ground floor, held up by lozenge-shaped concrete columns and a battered concrete retaining wall which forms the western wall of the understorey.

 Timber-framed, top-hung awning windows with centre-pivoting fanlights run almost the entire length of the first floor eastern facade.
 Stairwells with separate gable roofs are located at each end of the building, enclosed by facebrick walls glazed with timber-framed screens with wired-glass insets.
 The stairs are concrete and have tubular metal pole handrails.

 The western verandah has a low-pitched skillion roof, with clerestory windows (glass louvres) above; square timber posts; and a concrete pavement floor scored to resemble square pavers.
 The verandah wall is clad in timber chamferboards, and the raked ceiling is lined with flat sheeting with cover strips.
 A timber-framed glazed screen is located next to the northern verandah entrance with a partially buried brick planter box in front.
 Timber-framed bag racks along the verandah edge have profiled metal cladding on the exterior.
 Windows are timber-framed, double-hung sash windows, and all verandah doors have been replaced.

 The ground floor level comprises seven classrooms of the same size, interconnected by single, panelled, two-light timber doors adjacent to the eastern wall.
 The classroom walls are lined in flat sheeting with rounded cover-strips up to dado level, and ceilings are lined in flat sheeting.
 Early angled hylo-boards with inbuilt cupboards are retained in each classroom.

 The understorey level is accessed by a 1970s covered walkway that is not of heritage significance.
 Enclosing walls date from different periods, with those at the eastern end, constructed from profiled metal sheeting and glass louvres, being the earliest.
 A number of classrooms and store rooms have been formed by internal partitions, with the open-web steel trusses remaining visible.
 Early doors include internal single, part-glazed timber doors with VJ panelling.
+This level is comprised primarily of science labs.